LethaMasahiro/collection/README.md

 In this project we built our own physical controller out of a wooden box with buttons attached to it.
 We collected the input of the controller in a simple 1v1 button smash game we developed within 40 hours (on a game jam), focussing on simple mechanics and a fun experience for the players.
 This game won the second place among 20 other games and a special price for the best concept.
 - Team size: ~7 people
 - Used technologies: Unity, physical controller

+### Absence App
+I started this project to track the attendance and absence in my dance group.
+So far, I designed the UI in Figma and implemented the frontend of the login, register, home and profile page.
+Due to the lack of time after I started my internship, I haven't been able to finish this project, but I plan to add a backend to it and finish the app in the future.
+- Link to the Figma design: https://www.figma.com/design/uAqVHOPFBYIDPxxFhR9Y8u/Untitled?node-id=0-1&t=ulfbgr4T8iMfiTBA-1
+- Team size: 1 person
+- Used technologies: React Native, JavaScript, Expo, Figma

+### Animation Shorts
+In my exchange year at the Sogang university, I created a couple of 3D animations with Maya 2019.
+In the Animations folder, you can find the two end results, both of which earned the highest grades in the course.
+- Team size: 1~3 people
+- Used technologies: Maya 2019